matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 ## Recap

-None of these features is bad but they may affect an important part of the user experience negatively.
+None of these features are bad, but just they may affect an important part of the user experience negatively.
 If you’re changing visual order, test your components with the keyboard by pressing <kbd>Tab</kbd> or <kbd>Shift + Tab</kbd> for the opposite direction.\
 Make sure that visual order is comprehensible and that it matches DOM order as good as in any way possible.
-Also, test on different devices and screen sizes because [people also use keyboards on mobile devices](https://webaim.org/projects/screenreadersurvey7/#mobilekeyboard).
+Also, test on different devices and screen sizes.
+[People also use keyboards on mobile devices](https://webaim.org/projects/screenreadersurvey7/#mobilekeyboard).

 Thanks for reading ❤️.\
-The last part of this series "Cross Browser Support" will be published soon.
+The last part of this series, "Cross Browser Support", will be published soon.